QuanPhanguyen/Abyss-Odyssey/docs/features/timeline.md

 ## Features

 Supports setting parameters in a JSON string anywhere in the code block.
 To specify a set of parameters to use for the timeline, append the `#PARAM:` block before a JSON-compatible string.
 The following entries are supported.
-- `windowRange`: An array of two years, indicating where the timeline should initially focus on.
+- `windowRange`: An array of two dates, indicating where the timeline should initially focus on.
+You must be as granular with windowRange as your included dates or the timeline will not focus properly.

 Supports events and event ranges.
 This is the same as chronos, where prepending a line with `@` signifies an event range and `-` indicates a single event.